websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/using-forms-with-objects.md

    ![Map all necessary and desired Object fields to the form fields.](./using-forms-with-objects/images/03.png)

 1. Design the desired form layout.
-See [Forms](../../../process-automation/forms.html) documentation to learn more about designing forms.
+See [Forms](../../process-automation/forms.html) documentation to learn more about designing forms.

-1. Once you've finished designing the form, click on *Publish* to finish form creation.
+1. Once you've finished designing the form, click *Publish* to finish form creation.

    ```{important}
    Before you can publish an Object form, it must fulfill all [mapping requirements](#mapping-requirements).